Introduction: An Idea for El Salvador

 Economic Upliftment

 The project ought to have a significant economic impact on local communities.
-The sale of eco-friendly bags generates revenue that is reinvested in the community, funding educational programs, healthcare services, and infrastructure development.
+The sale of eco-friendly bags generates revenue reinvested in the community, funding educational programs, healthcare services, and infrastructure development.
 This economic upliftment is a crucial step towards breaking the cycle of poverty and promoting sustainable development.

 Community Ownership